yuki/Musa/README.md

 ## About
 After upgrading to iOS 10, Apple's Music.app changed too much for me.
 The new version of the app gives more importance to the social media than to music.

-I have never made any program in iOS, so this is my oportunity to learn how to code in Swift.
+I have never made any program in iOS, so this is my opportunity to learn how to code in Swift.

 My intention is to create a replacement for the original Music.app, to be more like the one that come with  iOS 9 and before.